xtdb/xtdb/docs/mvp.md

   to be performed during the query.
 + The query engine is not optimised and constructs a lot of intermediate structures.
-+ Queries are not compiled, but are parsed and interpreted from scratch at every invocation.
-This is especially an issue for sub-queries which will be issued many times by a parent query.

 ### AWS Deployment